pism/pism/doc/sphinx/technical/blatter-pattyn.rst

 where `\nabla s = ( s_x, s_y )`.

-The first term corresponds to :ref:`Neumann and Robin boundary conditions <sec-bp-bc>`; it vanishes "natural" BC `\left( \eta\, \E \right) \cdot \N = 0`.
+The first term corresponds to :ref:`Neumann and Robin boundary conditions <sec-bp-bc>`; it vanishes for "natural" BC `\left( \eta\, \E \right) \cdot \N = 0`.
 In the basal and lateral cases this stress is nonzero.
 The third one corresponds to the gravitational driving stress and is replaced by a compensatory term in :ref:`verification tests
 <sec-bp-testing-verification>` that use manufactured solutions.

 .. _sec-bp-bc: